mtthwmths/SonarVBLocal/SettingUpALocalSonarOnLinux.md

 1. run this in terminal to make guest additions for linux work:
     * `$sudo yum install gcc kernel-devel kernel-headers make bzip2 perl`

-### getting linux ready for dev work
+### **1.4 Getting Linux setup for development**

 Good news, we're on ubuntu and everything you need to know is already in a forum somewhere or documented by the Ubuntu team.
 Bad news, our Ubuntu from above needs some stuff to be ready for everything we'll need to do.
-Good news (abounds), getting stuff on linux is SUPER **EASY** because you just get it from the package manager.
+Good news (abounds), getting stuff on linux is **SUPER *EASY*** because you just get it from the package manager.

-#### installing git (detailed)
+#### **1.4.1 Installing Git**

-apt is a good way to get everything you need, including this document (hint hint).
+apt/yum is a good way to get everything you need, including this document (hint hint).

-1. open a terminal in ubuntu (press the windows/super key and start typing terminal)
+1. Open a terminal in ubuntu (press the windows/super key and start typing terminal)
-1. congratulations, that's the most valuable trick in this whole section.
+1. Congratulations, that's the most valuable trick in this whole section.
-1. type `sudo apt install git -y`
+1. Type `sudo apt install git -y`.
     * ![Ubuntu Git Install 1](Screenshots/VirtualBoxUbuntuGitInstall1.png)
-1. now type `git --version`
+1. Now, type `git --version`.
     * ![Ubuntu Git Install 2](Screenshots/VirtualBoxUbuntuGitInstall2.png)

 Now let's get the repo containing this document with the git install we've just completed.

-type the following steps:
+Type the following steps:
 * `$cd /home/<yourusername>/Documents`
 * `$mkdir 'Sonar Local'`
 * `$cd Sonar\ Local/`